jaalto/project--emacs-epackage-template/README.rst

 Say you are the upstream.
 You would like to put your Emacs extensions available as epackages. **You use version control system other than Git to manage your code**.
 No problem.
 Continue to use what you have.
 Only layer Git on top of it.
-This means that you ínitialize Git on top of your current sources.
-The Git and your exixting VCS won't conflict.
+This means that you initialize Git on top of your current sources.
+The Git and your existing VCS won't conflict.
 You switch to Git, when you commit your changes and make them available as an epackage.